keithah/vocana/.github/issues/GH-ISSUE-TOOLTIPS.md

 ## Related Issues
 - **Virtual Audio Integration**: New controls may interfere with existing tooltip system
 - **Accessibility**: Need to ensure all new UI elements have proper help text

+## Priority
+Medium - Affects user understanding but not core functionality